Suspect package at Whitehall in London: Police clear area | DW | 18.10.2019

-London police say they have removed a suspicious package from the Whitehall district of the English capital.
+London police say they have removed a suspicious package from the Whitehall area of the English capital.
 A road near Parliament was closed while the mysterious object was removed.

 London's Metropolitan Police closed a road near Parliament in the Whitehall district on Friday while investigating and removing a suspicious package.